-The Well Project is thrilled to announce the launch of our newest program, A Girl Like Me LIVE!, an interactive, livestreaming series created to advance health and wellness education among women living with and vulnerable to HIV.
-The Well Project program manager Ciarra "Ci Ci" Covin will partner with a variety of co-hosts to chat about key topics in our communities.
-Each episode will be broadcast live to The Well Project’s Facebook page and YouTube channel.
+Check out The Well Project's A Girl Like Me LIVE!, an interactive, livestreaming series created to advance health and wellness education among women living with and vulnerable to HIV.
+The Well Project program manager Ciarra "Ci Ci" Covin partners with a variety of co-hosts to chat about key topics in our communities.
+Each episode is broadcast live to The Well Project's Facebook page and YouTube channel.

 Episode 20: Navigating Mental Health Care – June 29, 2022

 Women living with HIV across the gender spectrum are more likely than women in the general population to experience challenges to their mental health.
 Among many people, accessing mental health care can carry stigma, and can even be discouraged by some family members and friends.
 Additionally, women, often primary caregivers, will care for others before caring for themselves.

 In the 20th episode of A Girl Like Me LIVE, Ci Ci is joined by Raenisha Love, LCSW as they discuss mental health care from both the perspective of a therapist who offers non-judgmental, empathic services to individuals across the gender spectrum and a woman living with HIV who sought out mental health care.